 - Join a group program or a group class at your local gym or health center.

 Whichever form of accountability you choose, make sure to check in on a regular basis—ideally, weekly for the first few months—to help keep you on track.

-Now that you know the three steps to creating effective weight loss goals, it’s time to take action.
-Take out a pen and paper and start re-defining your weight loss goals.
-Think about setting realistic goals based on your body type, breaking your goals up into smaller bite-sized pieces, and building in a support system to help keep you on track with your goals.
-With a little planning, you’ll be in love with your body in no time.
+Now that you know the three steps to creating effective weight loss goals, it’s time to take action and lose weight.
+Take out a pen and paper and start re-defining your weight loss goals and make sure they're achievable.
+Think about setting realistic exercise goals based on your body type, breaking your goals up into smaller bite-sized pieces, and building in a support system to help keep you on track with your goals.
+With a little planning to achieve your goals, you’ll be in love with your body and living a healthy lifestyle in no time.

 Learn Deepak Chopra's simple, often surprising ways to feel less stressed and more energetic each day with our self-paced online course, Secrets to Vibrant Health.
 Learn More.